String Quartet No. 3 (Nielsen)

-Carl Nielsen's String Quartet No. 3 in E-flat major or Quartet for Two Violins, Viola and Cello in E-flat major, Opus 14, was composed in 1897 and 1898.
+Carl Nielsen's String Quartet No. 3 in E♭ major, Op.
+14, was composed in 1897 and 1898.
 The third of Nielsen's four string quartets in the official series, it was first performed privately in Vor Forening (Our Society) on 1 May 1899 with Anton Svendsen, Ludvig Holm, Frederik Marke and Ejler Jensen as performers.

 Background

 In 1897 and 1898, Nielsen was a busy man: not only was he preparing to write an opera (Saul og David) but he spent the summers looking after his parents-in-law's farm near Kolding in Jutland.
 Nielsen had an unfortunate experience when he tried to deliver the quartet's third and fourth movements for fair copying.
 When he arrived at the copyist's, a horse was lying in distress in front of a cart.
 He gave his music roll to a boy to hold and helped the horse up, but in just a couple of minutes the boy had disappeared with the roll and Nielsen had to write it all out once more.